wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 .. versionadded:: 3.4.0

 Who-data monitoring is configured with the ``whodata`` attribute of the :ref:`directories <reference_ossec_syscheck_directories>` option.
 This attribute replaces the ``realtime`` attribute, which means that ``whodata`` implies real-time monitoring but adding the who-data information.
 This functionality uses Linux Audit subsystem and the Microsoft Windows SACL, so additional configurations might be necessary.
-Check the :ref:`Auditing who-data <auditing-whodata>` entry to get further information.
+Check the :ref:`auditing who-data <auditing-whodata>` entry to get further information:

 .. code-block:: xml